arianneorpilla/jidoujisho/README.md

 * 🎧 **Listening to an audiobook?** You can auto-align subtitles during playback by opening the transcript and clicking on the upper-right icon
 * 🪡 **Limit export to a single dictionary** by selecting the button on the rightmost tag of a dictionary entry
 * 📜 **Tap on a field's icon** in the Card Creator to **lock the field**, which can be useful if exporting the same sentence multiple times
-* 🤖 Users may log into their OpenAI account and chat in various languages supported by ChatGPT.  **Users are advised not to heavily rely on an AI language model if they cannot accurately distinguish its correctness and accuracy.**
+* 🤖 Users may chat in various languages supported by ChatGPT.  **Users are advised not to heavily rely on an AI language model if they cannot accurately distinguish its correctness and accuracy.**

 # 👥 Contribution and attribution